« Shintaido: The body is a message of the universe » written by Hiroyuki Aoki

 Read more about Episode 3

 Before Shintaido was created decades ago, its founder, Hiroyuki Aoki, was a young student of drama and visual art.
-It was only by accident — when his acting teacher suggested that he should study karate to improve his acting skills — that he met karate master Shigeru Egami.
-Aoki’s artistic approach to body movement gave impetus to the discipline that eventually became Shintaido.
+It was only by accident â when his acting teacher suggested that he should study karate to improve his acting skills â that he met karate master Shigeru Egami.
+Aokiâs artistic approach to body movement gave impetus to the discipline that eventually became Shintaido.

-“As a lover of music and art, I also wanted Shintaido to have the same value as the works of Bach or Mozart in music, or as the works of Michelangelo, Cezanne or Picasso in the world of art, or as the great works of literature.
+âAs a lover of music and art, I also wanted Shintaido to have the same value as the works of Bach or Mozart in music, or as the works of Michelangelo, Cezanne or Picasso in the world of art, or as the great works of literature.⊠The philosophy of these artists in the modern period is as familiar to most Japanese as boiled rice and miso soup.â

-” And yet, his artistic drive led the young Aoki to feel confused: having become the highest-ranking black belt under his teacher, he was on the certain pathway of an apprentice, poised to take over master Egami’s Shotokai karate school.
+Egamiâs approach to karate was already far from traditional.
+Aoki writes that according to Egami ââŠthe practice of karate involves competition within oneself. ⊠He completely changed the traditional and feudalistic conception of our practice.⊠Through his teaching, karate movement suddenly approached the basic thinking of the artists and philosophers I had always admiredâŠâ And yet, his artistic drive led the young Aoki to feel confused: having become the highest-ranking black belt under his teacher, he was on the certain pathway of an apprentice, poised to take over master Egamiâs Shotokai karate school.
 But the pathway of an artist demands constant exploration and often impels one to pursue the unexpected and the uncertain.

 Top of Page

-Episode 4: “How is a karate master like a symphonic conductor?”
+Episode 4: âHow is a karate master like a symphonic conductor?â

 Section of the Book: